 After driving two hours (120 miles) on Highway 75, we arrived in Chattanooga, Tennessee.

 Driving in the US is easy.
 I like the American system of rest areas on the highways.
-It makes driving easy and they are just reasonable distances to visit restrooms, grab a bottle of soda, or just stretch their legs.
+It makes driving easy, and they are just reasonable distances to visit restrooms, grab a bottle of soda, or stretch their legs.
 Usually, there is also a possibility to get some tourist information from those rest areas.
-At this bit of the highway, we were very much interested in coupon brochures for motels.
+At this bit of the highway, we were very interested in coupon brochures for motels.

 By the evening, we drove to the Howard Johnson Express Inn in Murfreesboro and had a delicious Mexican dinner in the restaurant Don Pablo’s Mexican Kitchen around the corner.

-Story continues at Nashville, the Music City
+The story continues in Nashville, the Music City